tomoima525/android_build_test_rn/README.md

 ## Reproducible case

-To reporoduce the issue, ran command below
+To reproduce the issue, run the command below

 ```
 $ cd android